2256haradityam/Projects/README.md

 # Projects
-this include basic to advance projects
+This include basic to advance projects
+In various domains